AshCubed/Pong/README.md

 # Pong: Squash Edition
 A techincal test created for [Studio Bolland](https://www.studiobolland.com).

 Pong with a twist, with mechanics designed around Squash.
-Be the last person to hit the ball against the top most ball, if the color of the ball is your color when it exits the field then you score a point.
+Be the last person to hit the ball against the top most wall, if the color of the ball is your color when it exits the field then you score a point.

 Please feel free to try out the game here - https://ashcubed.itch.io/pong-squash-edition